 How to Care for Astilbe Plants in Winter

-When winterizing astilbe plants, there are a couple routes you can take with the flowers.
+When winterizing astilbe plants, there are a couple of routes you can take with the flowers.
 Deadheading astilbe won’t encourage new flowers, so you should leave them in place through the fall.
 Eventually, the flowers will dry on the stalks but should stay in place.

-When winterizing astilbe plants, you can cut all the foliage off, leaving just a 3-inch (7.5 cm) stem above ground.
+When winterizing astilbe plants, you can cut all the foliage off, leaving just a 3-inch (7.5 cm) stem above the ground.
 It makes astilbe winter care a little easier, and all new growth will come back to replace it in the spring.